tw4449-s-MAS-Submods/tw4449-Custom-Room-Selection-Pack-Main-Repository/README.md

    though), but we're planning on fixing this in an update before Halloween.

--Luckily, the game will notify you when an update to the submod is available, thanks to submod plugin we incorporated courtesy of [booplicate](https://github.com/Booplicate) (its main repository can be found [here](https://github.com/Booplicate/MAS-Submods-SubmodUpdaterPlugin)).
+-Luckily, the game will notify you when an update to the submod is available, thanks to submod plugin we incorporated courtesy of Booplicate (more info below).
 This plugin both    notifies you of updates, and helps you download and install them.

 ## Updating